Our Essex County and Morristown Criminal Defense Lawyer Explains the Stages After an Arrest

 4. Diversionary Programs

 If you are eligible, your New Jersey defense attorney can also seek to have you placed into a diversionary program (such as the Pretrial Intervention Program (PTI)).
 If you complete the program, your charges will be dismissed.
 However, if you do not complete the program, then your criminal case will be resumed.

 5. Indictment and Arraignment

 The next formal stage in the process is the indictment.
 This is when you will be forced to go before a grand jury, and the 23 grand jurors will decide if the prosecution has enough evidence to move forward.
 If the grand jury chooses to indict, then you will be scheduled to appear for an arraignment within 14 days.
 Plea bargain negotiations can continue during and after this process, and many cases are resolved after the defendant’s indictment but prior to trial.

 7. A New Jersey Criminal Trial and Sentencing

 If your trial date arrives and your case has not been resolved out of court, then your attorney will need to argue for a “not guilty” verdict at trial.
 The prosecution will present its case first, and then your attorney will use the available evidence (or lack thereof) to convince the jury that the prosecution has not met its burden of proof.
 If the jury returns a conviction, the judge will order a pre-sentence investigation, and then the judge will impose a sentence pursuant to New Jersey law.

 Schedule a Free Criminal Defense Consultation at The Gorman Law Firm

 Are you facing a criminal charge in New Jersey?
 If so, it is important that you speak with an attorney immediately.
 To schedule a free initial consultation with criminal defense lawyer Scott Gorman, call or request an appointment online now.
-We have offices in Hackensack and Morristown.
+We have offices in Essex County and Morristown.